 The Blundstone boots are a little harder to pull on and off than the Bogs or Kamik Greenbay 4 boots.
 Still, soft and cushioned, the Blundstones make stepping out to shovel the walkway on a frosty February morning an appealing task.

 Bogs Classic Ultra Mid

 We've been backcountry skiing and living in small mountain towns for the past 13 winters, and one thing we've noticed over that time is that virtually every skier we know has a pair of Bogs waiting for them in the car.
-The relief of sliding the feet out of tight, constricting ski boots is matched only by the ease of sliding on a pair of simple, loose, and comfortable Bogs afterwards.
+The relief of sliding the feet out of tight, constricting ski boots is matched only by the ease of sliding on a pair of simple, loose, and comfortable Bogs afterward.
 They're like house-slippers, except for outside in the winter.
-With their two giant handles carved out of the neoprene shaft material, wide foot opening, and lack of any laces at all that need to be tightened, loosened, or adjusted, these boots are just as easy as they come.
-They are also completely waterproof, so no more worrying about wet socks or tip-toeing around in the snow in shoes.
+With their two giant handles carved out of the neoprene shaft material, wide foot opening, and lack of any laces that need to be tightened, loosened, or adjusted, these boots are as easy as they come.
+They're also completely waterproof, so no more worrying about wet socks or tip-toeing around in the snow in shoes.

 There are a lot of reasons why Bogs are not one of the highest scorers in our testing, such as the fact that they aren't nearly as warm as advertised.
 They also don't have much in the way of aggressive outsole traction, and look rather ridiculous.
 Frankly, these are muck boots designed for dairy farmers, so fashion probably wasn't a top concern in their design decisions.
 Because of these flaws, we don't really ask all that much of them, and don't even consider them for hiking or snowshoeing.
 But every time we need to step outside into the snow to walk the dog for the fifth time that day, or just walk down to the mailbox or run to the store, we can't help but smile at how much we love the simple convenience of these boots.